Links

 Remediation

 Since this is quite an old project, the best remediation might be to move to a more modern cloud reader.
-If Readium needs to be used, the iframes on the page should have the sandbox attribute set.
+If Readium needs to be used, the iframe

 Additionally, the page's Content Security Policy can be used to restrict where scripts can be loaded from.